Budapest Gambit: Line 6.Nc3

-This is the only important line in the Budapest where Black is not ensured of regaining his sacrificed pawn.
+this is the only important line in the Budapest where Black is not ensured of regaining their sacrificed pawn.
 Black does best to immediately exchange the Nc3 with 6...Bxc3+ 7.bxc3 as otherwise White gets a small positional advantage simply by avoiding the doubled pawns (see the section "Advantages of ...Bb4+").
 Then Black can put pressure on the e5-pawn with 7...Qe7 when White's only possibility to keep the pawn is 8.Qd5.
 White threatens to ease the pressure with the move h2–h3 that would force the Ng4 to the unfavourable square h6, so Black's only possibilities to sustain the initiative are 8...Qa3 and 8...f6.

 The line 8...Qa3 puts pressure on the white queenside pawns, pressure that may later be intensified with Nf6–e4.
 The black queen also gains access to the a5-square, from where it puts pressure on the e1–a5 diagonal aimed towards the white king.
 After 9.Rc1 f6 10.exf6 Nxf6 11.Qd2 d6 12.Nd4 0-0 we reach the position of the famous game between Rubinstein and Vidmar, when Rubinstein erred with 13.e3? and later lost.
 After the better 13.f3 the correct method for Black is to target the c4-pawn with the regrouping Ne5/Qc5.
 Hence Lalic thinks 11.Qd2 is inappropriate and gives Black excellent counterplay, and prefers 11.Qd3 or even 11.Qd1!?
 After 11.Qd3 0-0 12.g3 d6 13.Bg2 Black should switch to a materialistic mode with 13...Qxa2.

-In the other line 8...f6 Black does not want to decentralise his queen and prefers to concentrate on active piece play in the centre.
+In the other line 8...f6 Black does not want to decentralise their queen and prefers to concentrate on active piece play in the centre.
 After 9.exf6 Nxf6, 10.Qd1, 10.Qd2 and 10.Qd3 are all possible, but each has its drawbacks: on d1 the queen is not developed, on d3 it is exposed to Bc8–f5 and on d2 it is exposed to Nf6–e4.
 Lalic considers 10.Qd3 to be the main move, qualifies 10.Qd1 as a "respectable option", but considers 10.Qd2 as "inaccurate".
 Meanwhile, Black will try to create counterplay by attacking either the weak c4-pawn, or the kingside with g7–g5 and h7–h5.
 In both cases a key possibility is the move Nf6–e4 that centralises the knight, attacks the weak c3-pawn, controls the c5-square and supports the g7–g5 thrust.